 Come Visit the EcoCenter

 The EcoCenter is a nature center and community resource open to the public in the Palo Alto Baylands.
 The historic Birge Clark-designed “paddlewheel boat” building has come back to life as the home of the Environmental Volunteers, where visitors of all ages can gather to learn about and be inspired by nature.
 The building was remodeled using innovative, eco-friendly technologies and techniques.
-Join us every Saturday at 11:30 AM for a Green Building Tour.

 Need a peaceful nature break?

 Check out what’s happening in the EcoCenter Marsh on our live Marsh Cam.